willisplummer/gatsby-blog/src/pages/a-quick-explanation-of-point-free-syntax/index.md

 spoiler: 'Sometimes you can just pass your function in!'
 ---

-New blogs are intimidating, so I figured I'd start with a straightforward post trying to explain in my own words what point-free syntax is and how it works.
-I've tried to articulate point-free to coworkers a few times and always found myself surprised at how difficult it is, so it seemed like a prime candidate for blogging.
+New blogs are intimidating, so I figured I'd start with a straightforward post trying to explain in my own words what [point-free style](https://en.wikipedia.org/wiki/Tacit_programming) (AKA _tacit programming_) is and how it works.
+I figured this was worth blogging about because I've tried to show point-free syntax to co-workers a few times and always found myself surprised at how difficult it is to articulate.

-Lets look at an example and then convert it to the point-free style.
-We want to write a function that when given an array of numbers, maps over the array and increments each number by one.
-We also want to test that function.
-Here's the code:
+Lets look at an example function that accepts an array of numbers, maps over the array and increments each number by one:

 _(As a quick note, I'll be writing all my tests using [jest](https://jestjs.io/)'s syntax.)_